UCSBCarpentry/2021-05-06-GeospatialR/_episodes/02-project-intro.md

 > 1. Click the "File" menu button, then "New Project".
 > 2. Click "New Directory".
 > 3. Click "Empty Project".
-> 4. Type in "r-geospatial" as the name of the directory.
+> 4. Type in "intro-r" as the name of the directory.
 > 5. Click the "Create Project" button.
 {: .challenge}

-A key advantage of an RStudio Project is that whenever we open this project in subsequent RStudio sessions our working directory will *always* be set to the folder `r-geospatial`.
+A key advantage of an RStudio Project is that whenever we open this project in subsequent RStudio sessions our working directory will *always* be set to the folder `intro-r`.
 Let's check our working directory by entering the following into the R console:

 ```r
 getwd()
 ```

-R should return `your/path/r-geospatial` as the working directory.
+R should return `your/path/intro-r` as the working directory.

 ## Best practices for project organization